 Material

-When it comes to choosing the right leash for your dog, the material plays a crucial role in ensuring both and durability.
+When it comes to choosing the right leash for your dog, the material plays a crucial role in ensuring both comfort and durability.
 There are various options available, such as nylon, leather, and cotton.
 Nylon leashes are popular due to their strength and affordability.
 Leather leashes, on the other hand, are known for their durability and stylish appearance.
 Cotton leashes are lightweight and comfortable to hold.
 Consider your dog's size, strength, and any specific needs they may have before selecting the material.

 Length